jw-ng/learning/docs/reactjs/state-management/index.md

-# State management in ReactJS
+# State management in React

 In ReactJS, a React component translate raw data into rich HTML for use in the UI.
 These data are represented by two things - `state` and `props`.